emmaggie/nd4j/scalaroperations.md

             [1.0 ,3.0]   [c , c]   [1.0 ,3.0]   [1c ,3c]
         c * [2.0 ,4.0] = [c , c] * [2.0 ,4.0] = [2c ,4c]

 So you see, elementwise operations match the elements of one matrix with their precise counterparts in another matrix.
-The element in row 1, column 1 of matrix A will only be added to the element in row one column one of matrix B.
+The element in row 1, column 1 of matrix nd will only be added to the element in row one column one of matrix c.

 This is clearer when we start elementwise vector operations.
-We imaginee the vector, like the scalar, as populating a matrix of equal dimensions to matrix A. Below, you can see why row and column vectors lead to different sums.
+We imaginee the vector, like the scalar, as populating a matrix of equal dimensions to matrix nd.
+Below, you can see why row and column vectors lead to different sums.

 Column vector: